Campaign of the Month: October 2017

 That arrangement in turn brought Audrey into contact with Caroline Malveaux when the Ventrue heiress stalked Goodman (then spying on her for her uncle, Orson Malveaux) home one night to find Audrey dolled up in her image for the conman’s entertainment.
 The heiress was not amused, but nor was she so filled with wroth that she ignored the obvious opportunity presenting itself.

 In Audrey, Caroline found quite a useful agent, one accustomed to the vice business, but without ties to another’s owned industry.
 Her free agent nature made her an extremely appealing pickup, and what started as a more simple relationship built on domination soon grew into outright ghouling as it became clear both how intelligent, determined, and charming Audrey could be.
-Caroline needed a more mortal point of contact to manage the ties she was working to create with vice: Audrey fit very neatly into the role, especially as she took lessons from Mélissaire Larieux in the proper management of such a business..That the girls she ‘manages’ double as Caroline’s herd bothers her not a bit—everyone pays their dues in their own way, and Caroline’s touch is gentler than that of most pimps, and more pleasurable than that of most lovers, as she well knows from their earliest meetings.
+Caroline needed a more mortal point of contact to manage the ties she was working to create with vice: Audrey fit very neatly into the role.That the girls she ‘manages’ double as Caroline’s herd bothers her not a bit—everyone pays their dues in their own way, and Caroline’s touch is gentler than that of most pimps, and more pleasurable than that of most lovers, as she well knows from their earliest meetings.
 Though Caroline has not touched her since the Ventrue gave her the blood, Audrey cannot help but shiver at the thought of it… and how a part of her longs for it, despite the danger Caroline’s kiss carries.

 Personable, practical, ambitious, and amoral, Audrey was in many ways a splitting image of Caroline in more than just appearance, her severe emotional damage at the hands of her ‘stepfather’, mother, and foster homes not withstanding (she never spent more than six months at one).
 She struggles to form attachments, struggles with intimacy (though not sex), and is viciously direct in the pursuit of what she wants, whatever the cost to herself.
 She’s never expected much out of life, and at every turn has been forced to compromise herself in the pursuit of any success, including simple survival.
 She clawed her way from nothing at the cost of her integrity, and it’s a price she paid willingly.